uwindsorcss/hub/app/views/pages/INDEX.markdown

 ![UWindsor CS Games 2019 Teams](https://i.imgur.com/GTzQ2t9.jpg)

-CSS sent two teams of ten selected students to compete in over dozen challenges related to programming and computer science at CS Games in Montreal, QC.
+CSS sent two teams of ten selected students to compete in over a dozen challenges related to programming and computer science at CS Games in Montreal, QC.